GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 ### IAM

 One other area where we directly support customizations is IAM.
-The code here, as in all other stages, follows a simple pattern derived from best practices:
+The code here, as in all stages, follows a simple pattern derived from best practices:

 - operational roles for humans are assigned to groups
 - any other principal is a service account